Pilot's tip of the week

 Martin:

-So do circling approaches still make sense these days?
-Yes, they do – though not to land on a runway you could not otherwise land on, but to get there more efficiently.
-Think of a typical airport with an east-west runway, offering RNAV approaches with LPV minimums to both runway 9 and runway 27.
-You are flying to this airport from the west, on an afternoon with strong westerly winds.
-After enjoying a nice tailwind enroute, you need an instrument approach to get below the 1,000-foot overcast, under which the latest weather report promises good visibility.
-The RNAV runway 27 approach does that just fine, but it does require that you fly several miles past the airport on the east side before joining the approach and landing into the wind.
+So, do circling approaches still make sense these days?
+Yes, they do—but mostly for efficiency.
+Think of a typical airport with an east-west runway, offering RNAV approaches with LPV minimums to both Runway 9 and Runway 27.
+You’re approaching the airport from the west, with strong westerly winds.
+After enjoying a nice tailwind enroute, you need an instrument approach to get below the 1000-foot overcast to land in what’s reported as good visibility beneath the clouds.
+The RNAV Runway 27 approach does that just fine, but it takes you several miles past the airport before turning around to fly the approach and land into the wind.

 Get the Pilot’s Tip of the Week